SimPyClassic/SimPyClassic/docs/source/Manuals/Manual.rst

 -------------

 A0.
 Changes from the previous version of SimPy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-SimPy 2.0 differs from version 1.9.1 in the following ways:
+SimPy 2.2b1 differs from version 2.1 in the following ways:

 **Additions:**

-- New (object oriented) API added.
-- Documentation on running SimPy in parallel processes on multiple CPUs,
-  cores or computerswith Parallel Pythonf

 **Changes:**

+- The Unix tests have been rewritten
+- The directory sturcture of the release has been simplified
-- The documentation is now formattted using the Sphinx documentation generator.
+- The documentation has had some minor changes